 Examining Witness Reports

 When you become our client, our Tucson, AZ, personal injury lawyers will immediately create a list of witnesses and obtain detailed witness statements.
-If our law firm does not rapidly obtain a settlement for you, we can interview these witnesses during the trial.
+We can interview these witnesses during the trial if our law firm does not rapidly obtain a settlement for you.

 We will highlight various sections of the reports that clearly describe the causes of your accident.
 We will emphasize the seriousness of your injuries, the negligence that increased the risk of your accident, and the reactions of people involved in the situation.

 Complete a Free Case Evaluation form now

 Assessing Emotional Distress and Other Losses

 In the wake of a personal injury accident, your losses can come in many forms.
 While property damage and medical bills are often part and parcel of the experience, you may also find yourself contending with non-economic or non-quantifiable losses.

 These losses, including your post-accident stress and pain and suffering, can still make their way into your request for compensation.
 Personal injury attorneys in Tucson can refer to legal precedents to determine their economic value.
 Your insurance provider does something similar by adding a multiplier to the physical damages your claim notes that you endured.